ChainSafe/lodestar/docs/usage/beacon-management.md

-# Beacon Management
+# Beacon management

 The following instructions are required to setup and run a Lodestar beacon node.

 [TOC]

-## Connect to Mainnet or a Public Testnet
+## Connect to mainnet or a public testnet

 Running a Lodestar node on mainnet or a testnet only requires basic familiarity with the terminal.